genaray/Arch/README.md

 # Code Sample

-Enough spoken, let's take a look at some code.
 Arch is bare minimum, easy to use and efficient.
-You want to create some game entities and make them move based on their velocity... sounds complicated?
+Let's say you want to create some game entities and make them move based on their velocity... sounds complicated?

-It's not !
+It's not!
 Arch does everything for you, you only need to define the entities and the logic.

 ```cs
 // Components ( ignore the formatting, this saves space )